 Manitoba: Sunflower Seeds

 Welcome to Altona, the Sunflower Seed Capital of Canada!
-Just southwest of Winnipeg, Altona's annual Sunflower Festival pays tribute to the Province's rich traditional of sunflower seed cultivation.
-While it's tempting to think of these seeds as merely a simple but delicious snack, you can do so much with them in the kitchen.
+Just southwest of Winnipeg, Altona's annual Sunflower Festival pays tribute to the Province's rich tradition of sunflower seed cultivation.
+While it's tempting to think of these seeds as a simple snack, you can do so much with them in the kitchen.
 It's a low-cholesterol oil alternative, for starters; they're also great just lightly roasted, salted and thrown on virtually any salad.
-Sunflower seeds are a texture lovers' best friend.
+Sunflower seeds are a texture-lovers' best friend.
 Feeling resourceful?
 Mix them up with leftover pumpkin seeds for delicious muffins, breakfast bars, or even crackers.

 New Brunswick: Ployes

 In a nutshell, ployes are pancakes as interpreted by the good Brayon people of Northwestern New Brunswick, along the Madawaska River.
 This isn't Thanksgiving food by definition - it's a staple that's eaten year-round.
 But we're recommending them because they’d go great with leftovers, and no Thanksgiving is complete without leftovers.
 Some of us like a mean sandwich with cornbread, turkey, cranberries and gravy; others will come straight out of left field with something like turkey creton, which would go beautifully with some soft, spongy ployes.